Kappa Alpha Society: History

 The Kappa Alpha Society represents the middle link between secret societies, literary societies, and Greek-letter organizations like Phi Beta Kappa.
 In the words of founding member Arthur Burtis:

 KA expanded to Williams College in 1833, with fourteen pledges led by Azariah S. Clark of the class of 1834.
 Other chapters were established in the 19th century at Hobart College, Princeton College, the University of Virginia, Cornell University, the University of Toronto, Lehigh University, and McGill University.
 Chapters were established at the University of Pennsylvania, the University of Western Ontario, Wesleyan University, the University of Alberta, the University of Calgary, and Dalhousie University in the 20th century.
 The Union and Wesleyan chapters were co-educational (male and female members) in the recent past.
 There are currently no co-educational chapters.

 Chapters

-Following is a list of the active and inactive chapters of the Kappa Alpha Society.
-Active groups indicated in bold, inactive groups indicated by italics.
+Following is a list of the active and inactive chapters of the Kappa Alpha Society, with active chapters indicated in bold and inactive chapters in italics.
 Chapters are designated with an abbreviation of the institution's Latin name.
-This organization is not to be confused with the Kappa Alpha Order, a completely separate national fraternity.